klemens/openolat/src/main/java/de/unileipzig/shibboleth/README.md

 # path of the dispatcher, relative to the OO context (where the login happens after shibboleth authentication)
 simpleShibboleth.dispatcherPath=/shib/

-# migrate existing users by matching username
-simpleShibboleth.migrateUsers=false

-# generate email from username when no email given by shibboleth
-simpleShibboleth.emailTemplate=%s@student.my.uni

 # url of the session initiator of the service provider
 simpleShibboleth.sessionInitiatorPath=/Shibboleth.sso/Login
 ```